ICMGA Officers Events News Indian Creek

 • Format of Play: The first several matches are conducted over 9 holes.
 This has helped to make this event more inclusive, move at a faster pace, and in turn a popular format.

-• July 13th (Saturday)- Two Man - Two Net Bring Your 'A' Game!
+• July 12th - Two Man - Two Net Bring Your 'A' Game!
 Entry Fee (tbd)

 • Tournament Chairs: (tba)

-• Aug 2nd, 3rd, & 4th (Fri, Sat, Sun) - ICMGA Championship Stroke play championship.
+• August 1st, 2nd, 3rd - ICMGA Championship Stroke play championship.
 Entry Fee (tbd)

-• Tournament Co-Chairs: Matt Mesa & Jim Nichols
+• Tournament Co-Chairs: tbd

 • Three Day Stroke Play Event: Overall champion is determined by the lowest total gross score for all three days (Championship Tees only for overall winner).
 Golfers will record/report actual scores on each hole for tournament play (not adjusted scores).
 Adjusted scores will be posted by tournament director for all players.
 Prizes for Gross and Net scores per flight along with Deuce Pots and Payballs.
 One happy hour beverage of choice (beer, wine, soda) on each day (Fri-Sun) with lunch on Sunday provided.

-• August 25st (Sun) -Two Person Scramble non-ICMGA members encouraged to participate!
+• September 7th -Two Person Scramble non-ICMGA members encouraged to participate!
 Fee Per Team: (tbd)

-• Tournament Co-Chairs: Patrick Connolly & Rich Sabo
+• Tournament Co-Chairs: TBD

 • Format of Play: All golfers will hit a drive from the tee, then decide which of the drives to play.
 The other team member pick up their balls and play them within one club length (no closer to the hole) of the marked spot of the selected tee shot.
 Each player will then hit a second shot from the location of the chosen drive.
 Ball can not be moved from rough to fairway, rough to fringe, or fringe to green.
 Prizes for the top four teams, Payballs, Deuce Pot.
 One happy hour beverage of choice (beer, wine, soda) and food provided.